Zip's Mailbox Club › The Wonder Library

 Zip is a warm little postage stamp who lives in your child's mailbox.
 Every month, Zip writes to your child by name, about the things they actually love - woven into a year-long mystery with collectible character cards, games, and missions in every envelope.

 And when your child writes back?
 Zip remembers.
 Their words show up in the next letter.
-It's the closest thing to a pen pal who never, ever forgets to reply.
+It's the closest thing to a pen pal who never, ever forgets to reply - and here is exactly what happens when your child writes back.

 You have two great options: write them yourself (even a 10-word postcard counts), or use a letter subscription for kids.
 Zip's Mailbox Club mails your child two personalized pieces every month - a story letter from Zip plus a mid-month surprise - written by name, around their real interests.